A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT: Inconsistency of ESPRIT for Large Arrays

 \subsection{A novel bound on eigenvalue difference}

-In this section, we present the proof of \Cref{theo:main}.
+In this section, we first establish sufficient conditions for eigenvalue approximation to prove Theorem~2, which are summarized in \Cref{theo:main}.
+In particular, these conditions are shown to hold for $\hat\bPhi$ and $\bar\bPhi$ in \Cref{theo:consiseigen} of \Cref{subsec:proof_of_main}, and may also be of independent interest.
+We then provide the proof of \Cref{theo:main}.
 The major technical challenge in characterizing the large-dimensional behavior of ESPRIT in \Cref{alg:TraESPRIT} lies in the fact that the corresponding DoA estimates, which are the angles of the complex eigenvalues of the $K$-by-$K$ random matrix $\hat \bPhi$ defined in \eqref{eq:def_hat_Phi}, depend on the entries of two \emph{strongly dependent} random matrices $\hat \bPhi_1$ and $\hat \bPhi_2$ in a non-trivial manner.
 In addition, the off-diagonal complex entry of $\hat \bPhi_2$ in \eqref{eq:def_hat_Phi}, for $i\neq j$, is given by

 and cannot be handled using standard RMT techniques.
 The same holds true for $[\hat \bPhi_1]_{ij}$, the off-diagonal entries of $\hat \bPhi_1$.
 Indeed, standard RMT and contour integration techniques provide direct access to the following bilinear forms in the large $N,T \to \infty$ limit,